-Photography is a hobby of mine and I like capturing the insect behavior on film, or to be accurate on ssd, which is the main reason to maintain this blog.
-I like to present the individuals in their natural environment, presenting them and their characteristic behavior as dynamic as possible in such a way that the individuals ‘personality’ appears.
+Photography is a hobby of mine and I like capturing the insect behaviour on film, or to be accurate on ssd, which is the main reason to maintain this blog.
+I like to present the individuals in their natural environment, presenting them and their characteristic behaviour as dynamic as possible in such a way that the individuals ‘personality’ appears.

 But on this site you will also find ‘lab’ photo’s that are made in controlled environments to show the details in the best possible way.
 These photo’s will be apparent by their looks (white background for example) or the textual context (for example during breeding).

 Travelling offers me an opportunity to go out into the bush and submerge myself in their world.
 I collect the dead specimen that I find for my collection.
 There was a period when I would catch specimens but I prefer to observe them alive and besides with the increasing pressure that this group is under I find it irresponsible as an interested party.
 Collecting has now become more of a sport for me, as it is not easy to find a dead specimen of the local specials, but I’ve had some good success so far.